frederic-perez/AmE-dictionary/data/idioms.md

 __can’t get enough (of something)__ To love or thoroughly enjoy something; to desire a large or constant amount of something. _This sushi is delicious—I can’t get enough!_ _I can’t get enough of this new TV show._
 __can’t hack it__ _slang_ Cannot complete or tolerate a task or situation. _I honestly do not know if I can hack this._
 __can’t thank you enough__
+__Canadian tuxedo__ (US, fashion, derogatory) An outfit consisting of denimwear for tops and bottoms, such as a jean jacket and jeans (pants).
 __canary in a/the coal mine__ :four: Something or someone who, due to sensitivity to his, her, or its surroundings, acts as an indicator and early warning of possible adverse conditions or danger.
 Refers to the former practice of taking caged canaries into coal mines.
 The birds would die if methane gas became present and thereby alert miners to the danger. _Wildlife in disaster movies assumes the role of the canary in the coal mine, fleeing the scene when catastrophe is imminent._ _Unaware that he had been given the test drug, John was used as a canary in the coal mine to see its effects on the human mind._
 __cancel out__
 __candle in the wind__ :two: Something that is particularly vulnerable, weak, fragile, or precarious and likely to fail, perish, or be eliminated at any moment.